Counseling FAQs

 • Grace Ministries International employs a method of discipleship counseling utilizing spiritual, Biblical principles.
 In this kind of counseling, the Holy Spirit, not the counselor, is the therapist, and God becomes the agent of change, provided the counselee cooperates with Him.
 Our goal is to convey a way of freedom from mental and emotional symptoms, family and marital conflict, as well as other difficulties, utilizing exchanged life principles.
 Grace Ministries International does not practice psychotherapy nor are our counselors licensed psychotherapists.

-• Because of our unique approach Grace Ministries International trains its own staff.
-Since we do Biblically based, Christ-centered discipleship counseling we do not necessarily look to secular standards as qualifying people for staff positions at GMI.
+• Because of our unique approach, Grace Ministries International trains its own staff with a rigorous 14+ month certification training.
+Since we do Biblically based, Christ-centered discipleship counseling, we do not necessarily look to secular standards as qualifying people for staff positions at GMI.
 Some of our counseling staff have professional, advanced degrees and some do not.
 Please feel free to ask about your discipler’s background and experience.

 • Grace Ministries International is not equipped for emergency crisis care.
 The traditional recommendations for suicidal clients involve psychiatric/psychological care and/or inpatient help.
-We are a discipleship counseling ministry.
-Although we can sometimes help people in this area by sharing spiritual truths, our discipleship can take time that people needing emergency care cannot afford.
+Although we can sometimes help people in this area by sharing spiritual truths, we encourage those in crisis to use the 988 national mental health hotline or call 911.

 • Medication can only be prescribed by a licensed medical professional.
 We do not prescribe medication.
 Usually, if you think you might need or benefit from medication, talk with your PCP (primary care physician) first.
 He/She can discuss what options may be available or if you need to be referred to a psychiatrist.